Fall is the best season, don’t you think? 🍂

 Watch a movie or documentary

-Our Diversity, Equity, and Inclusion Advisory Board hosted a watch party of Under The Same Moon, a 2007 film by Mexican director Patricia Riggen.
+During Hispanic Heritage Month in 2020, Bonusly's Diversity, Equity, and Inclusion Advisory Board hosted a watch party of Under The Same Moon, a 2007 film by Mexican director Patricia Riggen.

 Volunteering with local nonprofits and charities is an excellent way to help the community, bond with your team members, and even inspire engagement and motivation in the workplace!

 Lending your support as an organization is uniquely powerful because you can bring a lot of helping hands to a project, but you can also form corporate partnerships and create lasting relationships by establishing internship, apprenticeship, or recruiting programs.
-Once again, reaching out to your Hispanic Chamber of Commerce to connect to local businesses and entrepreneurs, to see how you can help.
+Once again, reach out to your Hispanic Chamber of Commerce to connect to local businesses and entrepreneurs, to see how you can help.

 Pool your resources together or arrange a fundraiser to support racial justice.
 Sometimes, the gift of money is the most impactful thing you can give to a charity, especially when it comes to education or legal funds.